State and Local Government Finance

 In addition to support provided by the Institute, the program relies on grants and contracts for most of its funding.
 Major grants have been received from the U.S. Department of Labor, the U.S. Department of Health and Human Services, the Ford Foundation, the Smith Richardson Foundation, the Pew Charitable Trusts, the Robert Wood Johnson Foundation, and the Charles Stewart Mott Foundation.

 Lucy Dadayan is a senior policy analyst in the State and Local Government Finance research group.
 She has conducted research and co-authored reports on several state and local government fiscal policy issues; state spending on public policy programs and the effects of state fiscal capacity and economic changes; fiscal issues and organizational challenges of the K-12 education system in New York State; and state and local government administration of the Workforce Investment Act.
-Dadayan is a Ph.D. candidate in informatics at the University at Albany.
+Dadayan received her Ph.D. informatics at the University at Albany.